衞生署日間醫療中心牌照

 • Surgery

-Depending on the patient’s condition, the doctor may conduct surgery to remove the cancer cells.
+Depending on the patient’s condition, the doctor may conduct surgical removal of cancer cells

 • Chemotherapy